learn-co-curriculum/phase-1-html5-semantic-elements/README.md

 </div>
 ```

 When the W3C (the organization that oversees the specifications for HTML & CSS) started writing the specification for HTML5 they wanted to create new elements that would eliminate the need to label so many divs and make our code more readable for developers and more descriptive to browsers.
-Along with the help of Google hundreds of thousands of websites were scanned and all the most common id and class names were recorded.
+Along with the help of Google, hundreds of thousands of websites were scanned and all the most common id and class names were recorded.
 It turned out that many developers were in fact using the same names to label their elements.
 Such as `id="header"` or `"footer"`, `"main"`, `"nav"`, `"section"`, `"article"`, `"aside"`, etc. For each of these most common labels we now have elements we can use instead.
 So instead of

 ```html
 <div id="header">...</div>